GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2021-10/index.md

 referenced](https://datatracker.ietf.org/meeting/111/agenda/?show=pearg)) to
 show up in the Chromium code base soon.
 As all of Chrome's development happens in the open, this work will be visible, but there isn't anything immediately actionable for developer testing (nor is this applicable to users).
-We look forward to sharing updates on the FLoC proposal in the new **[PATCG (Private Advertising Technology Community Group)](https://www.w3.org/community/patcg/)**.
+We hope to continue sharing these discussions and updates in the new **[PATCG (Private Advertising Technology Community Group)](https://www.w3.org/community/patcg/)**.

 ## Measure digital ads